 Iolite Tumbled Stone

-Color: Dark blue, translucent.
-May look orange from certain angles.
-This is a 100% natural stone, so minor variations are part of their unique beauty.
+Color: Blue-grey with white lines.
+This is a 100 % natural stone, so minor variations are part of their unique beauty.

 Weight: 1 oz

 Shipping: Next business day – Domestic First Class averages 3-7 days.
 International First Class averages 2-3 weeks.